emmanuelneri/fault-tolerant-features/README.md

 Web - Clients: Feature: Clients inactive.
 ```

-To update features configuration you need to configure the [Github Webhooks](https://developer.github.com/webhooks/creating/) or force the Config Server to update the configurations files with ``./monitor-refresh.sh``.
+To update features configurations you need to configure the [Github Webhooks](https://developer.github.com/webhooks/creating/) or force the Config Server to update the configurations files with ``./monitor-refresh.sh``.